-The regional workshop is organized in cooperation with and with support of the German Agency for International Cooperation (GIZ) to promote regional cooperation on sustainable water management in Central Asia.
+The regional workshop was organized in cooperation with and with support of the German Agency for International Cooperation (GIZ) to promote regional cooperation on sustainable water management in Central Asia.

-- Promote the exchange of experience in the field of monitoring, assessment and data and information exchange in Central Asia;
+- Promote the exchange of experiences in the field of monitoring and assessment and data and information exchange in Central Asia;

 - Improve cooperation between the countries of the region in the protection and use of water resources;

 Identify lessons learned and good practices as possible examples to be included in the new publication “Good practices and lessons learned in transboundary data exchange”.